arpit2205/ASP.NET-core-web-api-tutorial/README.md

                             },
                             Reviews = new List<Review>()
                             {
-                                new Review { Title= "Squirtle", Text = "squirtle is the best pokemon, because it is electric", Rating = 5, Reviewer = new Reviewer(){ FirstName = "Teddy", LastName = "Smith" } }, new Review { Title= "Squirtle",Text = "Squirtle is the best a killing rocks", Rating = 5, Reviewer = new Reviewer(){ FirstName = "Taylor", LastName = "Jones" } },
-                                new Review { Title= "Squirtle", Text = "squirtle, squirtle, squirtle", Rating = 1,
-                                Reviewer = new Reviewer(){ FirstName = "Jessica", LastName = "McGregor" } },
+                                new Review { Title= "Squirtle", Text = "squirtle is the best pokemon, because it is electric", Reviewer = new Reviewer(){ FirstName = "Teddy", LastName = "Smith" } }, new Review { Title= "Squirtle",Text = "Squirtle is the best a killing rocks", Reviewer = new Reviewer(){ FirstName = "Taylor", LastName = "Jones" } }, new Review { Title= "Squirtle", Text = "squirtle, squirtle, squirtle", Reviewer = new Reviewer(){ FirstName = "Jessica", LastName = "McGregor" } }, }
-                            }
                         },
                         Owner = new Owner()
                         {
-                            FirstName = "Harry",
-                            LastName = "Potter",
+                            Name = "Harry Potter",
                             Gym = "Mistys Gym",
                             Country = new Country()
                             {